The archive / Pointillism / A Sunday on La Grande Jatte

 He kept reworking it for years.

-Around 1888-89 Seurat returned to the finished picture and painted a border of small colored dots around its edge to ease the transition between image and frame.
-He had reworked the canvas earlier too, amplifying some silhouettes and adding figures such as the famous monkey on a leash.
-The painting's initial reception was sharply divided, and among the hostile critics J.-K. Huysmans dismissed Seurat's figures as lifeless beneath their speckled surface.
+Run your eye to the very edge and you find a band of small coloured dots, painted around 1888-89 to ease the picture into its frame.
+Seurat had gone back in earlier too, sharpening silhouettes and adding figures, among them the monkey on a leash.
+Not everyone was charmed.
+Reception split sharply, and J.-K. Huysmans dismissed the figures as lifeless beneath their speckled surface.

 Art is Harmony.
 Harmony is the analogy of opposites, the analogy of similarities of tone, of tint, of line taking account of a dominant and under the influence of the lighting, in combinations that are gay calm or sad.— Georges Seurat, letter to Maurice Beaubourg, 1890